Skip to main content

 Research Roadmap

-A comprehensive overview of the research being pursued by Aion | Last updated — November 17, 2023
+An overview of Aion’s research goals | Last updated — November 17, 2023

 I. Executive Summary #

 The program is structured into three phases over a five-year timeline, encompassing proof-of-concept projects, experimental integration, and practical application.
 We aim to address the limitations of current biological and clinical interventions by implementing a paradigm shift from reductionist to holistic approaches, leveraging bioelectric modulation to achieve targeted interventions at cellular and organismal levels.
-Our interdisciplinary effort will bring together leading experts from various fields of biology, dynamical systems, and hardware development, to drive this vision forward.
+Our interdisciplinary effort will bring together experts from various fields of biology, dynamical systems, and hardware development, to drive this vision forward.

 In successfully realizing this vision, Aion promises to open new avenues in treating diseases like cancer, developmental disorders, and aging, while paving the way for innovative approaches in regenerative medicine and personalized therapies.
 By redefining our understanding of biology and intervention strategies, this initiative stands to make a significant impact on global health challenges, offering a new era of precision and adaptability in biological research and clinical practices.